Joan Havelange

-Joan Havelange, Cozy Mystery Writer
+Cozy Mystery and Historical Novel Writer

 Do you love a good Cozy Mystery?
 Do you lose yourself for hours following along with the not-too-dangerous but nail-biting action nonetheless?
 Your imagination races along at a fast pace following the adventures of an amateur sleuth… someone almost like yourself, if you had the nerve, that is… You eat up the sprinklings of romance and enjoy a few laughs along your armchair journey.
+Or perhaps history is more to your liking, Joan Havelange writes it all.

 A woman reading MOVING IS MURDER… a Cozy Mystery by Joan Havelange.

+Just imagine the twists and turns of fate the characters in these Cozy Mysteries have gotten into!
+The clues are almost always red herrings.
+Got you that time!
 Then, when you’ve exhausted the story, ridden the waves of wonder, discovered the who-done-it, and understood the reasons for a few quirky bits…, you reluctantly put the book down.
 You were captivated by the imaginary journey and happy for the ride, but you were glad it was someone else and not you.

+Are you satisfied?
+Or are you eager for the next book by your favorite Cozy Mystery author?
+How do they think all this up anyway?
 That is how I feel about Joan Havelange’s Cozy Mysteries.
 And here she is.
 She has done it again!
 Now, why didn’t I think up this title and story?
 “MOVING IS MURDER.”
-Yes, we all know that moving is murder; each time, we determine is the last time we will ever move again.
+Yes, we all know that moving is murder; each time, we determine that it is the last time we will ever move again.
+Yes, the question we all get to ask ourselves from time to time is, “How well do you know your neighbors?”

 The Séance Murders

-An Historical Mystery set in the Canadian Province of Saskatchewan.
+New release in 2024Saskatchewan (Canadian Historical Mysteries) Kindle Edition.
+A Historical Mystery set in the Canadian Province of Saskatchewan.

 In 1908, Regina, Saskatchewan, the railroad hub of the prairies, was booming.
 The foxtrot was the latest craze hitting the dance halls, and silent movies were all the rage.
 But Myrtle Vanhoff was intrigued by the newest fad, Séances.